 - Research – spend some time reading about minimalism and talk about what you are learning with your family.
-You can find great recommendations on my i love page.
 Authors like Meg Wolfe, Tammy Strobel, Joshua Becker and Leo Babauta have inspired me to live with less.
 Reading about how real life people, with very different lifestyles, live with less, shows that minimalism can be for anyone and everyone.

 - Start slowly with your stuff – You may want to attempt to empty one drawer each weekend or one room depending on your time.
 Respect the “family stuff” and don’t toss or donate things you share without a consensus.